Find The Best AC Replacement Contractors in UK

 BTU (British Thermal Unit)

 A unit of heat used to measure the cooling capacity of an air conditioner.
-A larger BTU rating indicates a more powerful AC unit, suitable for larger spaces or hotter climates.
+The right BTU rating is crucial for efficient cooling.

 Refrigerant